sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

 \end{aligned}
 \end{equation}
 $$
+Of course, *that is **not** a correct integration scheme* and if applied it would lead to a broadly wrong evolution

+[^2]: In fact, there are more sophisticated integration schemes which adapt to local dynamical conditions and explicit energy- and momentum- conserving schemes.
+However, while that would require some more comprehensive treatment of this specific topic, that is not the focus of this assignment.

-Of course, *that is **not** a correct integration scheme* and if applied it would lead to a broadly wrong evolution.
-However, the focus here is not about the physically correct evolution of an N-body system, so we will stick to this integration scheme because of its simplicity.
+.
+However, the focus here is not about the physically correct evolution of an N-body system, so we will stick to this integration scheme because of its simplicity (see, however, Appendix III).

 Still for the sake of simplicity, you may consider to forget about real physical quantities.
 Use $G=10^{-6}$ (to avoid too large accelerations) and *natural units*: in practice, do not worry about the fact that positions, velocities and accelerations are expressed in physical units, just consider them as pure numbers.